ReadHat/SpringGroup/README.md

 **NOTE:** The testDBclass.php has also been added to gitignore, so you may also keep that file locally as a reference and it will not track.

+### Autoloading php

+There is a file included called ".htaccess_TEMPLATE".
+Make a copy of this in the top directory in your project, name it ".htaccess", and fill in the marked-up sections according to the state of your filesystem.

 ## Backlog:

 - [see issues tab](https://github.com/ReadHat/SprintGroup/issues)